Professor James Mark

 M.Phil.
 D.Phil.
 (Oxon)

-Most of my research addresses the social and cultural history of state socialism in central-eastern Europe, the politics of memory in the area during both socialism and post-socialism, or aims to connect the region to broader global histories and processes through transnational and comparative methods.
+My research addresses the social and cultural history of state socialism in central-eastern Europe, the politics of memory in the area during both socialism and post-socialism, and aims to connect the region to broader global histories and processes through transnational and comparative methods.

 I am willing to supervise work on the social, cultural and political history of modern central-eastern Europe.
 I am particularly keen to work with research students who are interested in the socio-cultural and memory studies approaches to the study of state socialism and post-socialism, and in connecting the region to broader global histories and processes through transnational and comparative methods.
 I can also offer particular expertise in the use of oral history and the source bases created by state socialism.